apache/druid/docs/ingestion/native-batch.md

 #### Multi-dimension range partitioning

-> Multiple dimension (multi-dimension) range partitioning is an experimental feature.
-> Multi-dimension range partitioning is not supported in the sequential mode of the
-> `index_parallel` task type.
+> Multi-dimension range partitioning is not supported in the sequential mode of the `index_parallel` task type.

 Range partitioning has [several benefits](#benefits-of-range-partitioning) related to storage footprint and query performance.
 Multi-dimension range partitioning improves over single-dimension range partitioning by allowing